aws-samples/eks-workshop/content/servicemesh/routing.md

         subset: v1
 ```

-Click **Sign in** from the top right corner of the page and login using **jason** as user name with a blank password.
-You will see error for ratings.
-Others will see rating without error.
+To test, click **Sign in** from the top right corner of the page and login using **jason** for the user name with a blank password.
+As **jason** you will see the error message.
+Others (not logged in as **jason**) will see no error message.

-Next, we'll show how to gradually migrate traffic from one version of a microservice to another.
+Next, we'll demonstrate how to gradually migrate traffic from one version of a microservice to another.
 In our example, we'll send <span style="color:orange">50% of traffic to reviews:v1</span> and <span style="color:blue">50% to reviews:v3</span>.

 ```
 kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml